 “I can see,” I said with a comforting smile.
 “There will be plenty of time for formal introductions later on.
 But since time is of the essence, perhaps there is something I can assist you with?”

 She looked suitably surprised.
-“I was told that you’re a doctor, my lord.”
+“I was told that you’re a doctor, your excellency.”